astropy/specutils/docs/manipulation.rst

 Manipulating Spectra
 ====================

-While there are myriad ways you might want to alter a spectrum, `specutils` provides some specific functionality that is commonly used in astronomy.
-These tools are detailed here, but it is important to bear in mind that this is *not* intended to be exhaustive - the point of `specutils` is to provide a framework you can use to do your data analysis.
+While there are myriad ways you might want to alter a spectrum, :ref:`specutils <specutils>` provides some specific functionality that is commonly used in astronomy.
+These tools are detailed here, but it is important to bear in mind that this is *not* intended to be exhaustive - the point of :ref:`specutils <specutils>` is to provide a framework you can use to do your data analysis.
 Hence the functionality described here is best thought of as pieces you might string together with your own functionality to build a tailor-made spectral analysis environment.

-In general, however, `specutils` is designed around the idea that spectral manipulations generally yield *new* spectrum objects, rather than in-place operations.
+In general, however, :ref:`specutils <specutils>` is designed around the idea that spectral manipulations generally yield *new* spectrum objects, rather than in-place operations.
 This is not a true restriction, but is a guideline that is recommended primarily to keep you from accidentally modifying a spectrum you didn't mean to change.

 Smoothing
 ---------